-The main symptom is leaf chlorosis.
+The main symptom of nitrogen deficiency is leaf chlorosis.
 Individual leaves will become pale and yellow.
 In cereals, yellow discoloration from the leaf tip creates a “V” shape.

 Nitrogen is a macronutrient that all plants need and is a key component in many important organic compounds such as amino acids, nucleic acids, and proteins.

 Nitrogen uptake in plants occurs in the form of NO3− (ammonium nitrate), NH4+ from the soil, or N2 from the atmosphere with the aid of nitrogen-fixing bacteria.